rominronin/rominronin.github.io/_posts/2024/sonic-mustang-bridge-mod.md

 TLDR: I routed the body of my Squier Sonic Mustang and fitted a [Mustang Tremolo Tailpiece](https://warmoth.com/mt1c) from [Warmoth](https://warmoth.com/)

-I bought a Sonic Mustang because I wanted a cheap maple neck that was compatible with my Bullet Mustang and my Jag-Stang...
+I initially bought this Sonic Mustang because I wanted a cheap maple neck that was compatible with my Bullet Mustang and my Jag-Stang, after this mod I've fallen in love with the guitar!

 I've had a thing for maple necks for a while, which is alright if you're a Fender Tele or Strat kinda player, but I like the shorter scale (24") Mustang guitars from Fender and Squier, and those guitars simply don't have ready made